 This old wives' tale has been hated by generations of children for hundreds of years.
 Intended to keep children safe from cramps, there's actually little, if any, merit to this advice.

 The American Red Cross notes that it's usually not necessary for anyone to wait an hour after eating before swimming, although you may want to wait at least a few minutes to make sure digestion has begun before plunging back into the pool.

 Watching too much television is bad for your eyes.

-It’s easy to see why parents might want to pass along this old wives’ tale to keep their children from spending too much time watching television.
-However, watching television — no matter how close to the television you sit — won’t hurt your eyes.
+It's easy to see why parents might want to pass along this relatively new old wives' tale to keep their children from spending too much time watching television.
+However, watching television — no matter how close to the television you sit — won't hurt your eyes.